jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 In those who are the most regardless of truth, the natural disposition to tell it prevails on most occasions over the disposition to deceive.

-27 We are mortified when unintentionally=
+{{< s v="27" >}} We are mortified when unintentionally:
 - we deceive other people
 - when we ourselves are deceived

-Frequently, this involuntary falsehood is not from any lack of=
+Frequently, this involuntary falsehood is not from any lack of:
 - veracity
 - the perfect love of truth

-It is always a mark of some=
+It is always a mark of some:
 - lack of judgment
 - lack of memory
 - improper credulity